digital-asset/docs.daml.com/docs/2.7.0/docs/app-dev/explicit-contract-disclosure.rst

               buyerIou IOU_Transfer with target = seller, amount = priceQuotation.value
             pure ()

-We model the setup of the trade between the parties using a snippet of :ref:`Daml Script <daml-script>` below.
+The following snippet of :ref:`Daml Script <daml-script>` models the setup of the trade between the parties.

 ::